Virtual Assignments: Benefits & Workplace Trends

 The longevity of the assignment should also be gauged.
 Is this arrangement beneficial for the business on a continuing basis.
 Is it what the employee wants in the long-term?
 Although the current situation may be in response to the pandemic, business owners should still ask themselves how it fits into its long-term plans.
 Is a virtual assignment a reflex reaction, as a short-term solution?
 Does it make mutual financial sense to both the employee and the business?

 Care needs to be taken that virtual mobility does not mean an absence of real mobility.
-Business owners should think carefully about allowing employees to undertake short-term assignments or extended business trips (Covid regulations permitting) to the proposed working destination, prior to giving them a virtual assignment.
+Business owners should think carefully about allowing employees to undertake short-term assignments or extended business trips to the proposed working destination, prior to giving them a virtual assignment.
 This helps employees create and build up relationships with their colleagues in the host location, and therefore avoids issues of lack of connection, and facilitates the subsequent success of the virtual assignment.

 Other pitfalls of virtual assignments surround ensuring employees not feeling isolated from their colleagues or detached from the workplace while they are aware from their main country of employment, as this can impact morale and productivity.
 Many companies have learnt during the pandemic, it takes careful consideration to manage physical separations and ensure continuation of business performance.